-Class Versions and Instance Migration
+Class Creation, Versions, and Instance Migration

 Few of us can design something perfectly the first time.
-Although you undoubtedly designed your schema with care and thought, after using it for a while you will probably find a few things you would like to improve.
-Furthermore, the world seldom remains the same for very long.
-Even if your design was perfect, real-world changes usually require changes to the schema sooner or later.
+Although you designed your schema with care and thought, after using it for a while you will probably find a few things you would like to improve.
+Furthermore, even if your design was perfect, real-world changes usually require changes to the schema sooner or later.
 This chapter discusses the mechanisms GemStone Smalltalk provides to allow you to make these changes.